 Click here for Russell’s talk on Regenerating the Body.

-Eva Vertes’ TED talk and an interactive comprehension quiz.
+Eva Vertes’ TED talk and a comprehension quiz.
 (That page links to TED, where you can read the transcript of the talk.
 It also has a link to the Comprehension Worksheet pdf version.)